hashgraph/hedera-services/platform-sdk/docs/proposals/consensus-layer/Consensus-Layer.md

 #### Peer Discipline

-If a peer is misbehaving, the Gossip module will notify the Bad Node module that one of its peers is misbehaving.
+If a peer is misbehaving, the Gossip module will notify the Sheriff module that one of its peers is misbehaving.
 For example, if a peer is not responding to requests, even after repeated attempts to reconnect with it, it may be "bad".
 Or if the peer is sending events that exceed an acceptable rate, or exceed an acceptable side, then it is "bad".
 Or if the events it sends cannot be parsed, or are signed incorrectly, or in other ways fail validation, then it is "bad".
-There may be additional rules by the Gossip module or others (such as the Hashgraph module detecting forking) that could lead to a peer being marked as "bad".
+There may be additional rules by the Gossip module or others (such as Event Intake detecting forking) that could lead to a peer being marked as "bad".
+A "bad" node may be dishonest, or it may be broken.
+The two cases are indistinguishable, so all such nodes are treated equally.

-If the Bad Node module decides that the peer should be penalized, then it will instruct the Gossip module to "shun" that peer.
+If the Sheriff decides that the peer should be penalized, then it will instruct the Gossip module to "shun" that peer.
 "Shunning" is a unilateral behavior that one node can take towards another, where it terminates the connection and refuses to work further with that node.
-If the Bad Node module decides to welcome a peer back into the fold, it can instruct the Gossip module to "welcome" the peer back.
+If the Sheriff decides to welcome a peer back into the fold, it can instruct the Gossip module to "welcome" the peer back.

-There are many potential inputs to the Bad Node module, and therefore, the decision to shun or welcome a node is **not** made by the Gossip module, but rather, the Gossip module must let the Bad Node module know of peer misbehavior, and the Gossip module must be able to shun and welcome peers on demand.

 #### Falling Behind